-Enspiral’s goal is to distribute vision, strategy, and leadership as widely as possible in the network, so our approach is a “minimum viable board” (MVB), with a narrow compliance focus.
+Enspiral’s goal is to distribute vision, strategy, and leadership as widely as possible in the network, so our approach is a light board, with a narrow focus.

 Defined by the company Constitution:

-Directors not disqualified under the Companies Act can be appointed by the shareholders of Enspiral Foundation Ltd (Enspiral Members) with 75% support.
+- Directors not disqualified under the Companies Act can be appointed by the shareholders of Enspiral Foundation Ltd with 75% support.

-Directors can be removed by the shareholders of Enspiral Foundation Ltd (Enspiral Members) with 75% support.
+- Directors can be removed by the shareholders of Enspiral Foundation Ltd with 75% support.

 Further defined by this agreement:

-Decisions about appointing and removing directors will be made in the Enspiral Members Loomio group.
+- Decisions about appointing and removing directors will be made in the Foundation Stewards Loomio group.

-Any Enspiral member may nominate a new Director.
+- Any Foundation Steward may nominate a new Director.

-All directors must become Enspiral Contributors, in order to have access and context on network activity.
+- All directors must become an Enspiral member, in order to have access and context on network activity.